WestwoodRock/GilsonSDK/README.md

-# GilsonSDK

-Gilson GSIOC SDK for Microsoft .Net written in c#
+# Gilson GSIOC SDK for Microsoft .Net written in c#

 Also includes GSIOC Command Utility for sending commands to Gilson Devices